 NannyPaye does not provide insurance services or guidance on specific policies so we cannot confirm for you if your household insurance policy meets the requirements of the Employers’ Liability (Compulsory Insurance) Act 1969.

 Feedback from our clients is that they mostly find their household insurance policy covers them to the level required by the Act.
-If your policy does not then we will be happy to guide you to a reasonably priced reputable policy provider.
+If your policy does not then we have provided a list below of companies that you may wish to contact for this, we are not affiliated with any of these companies, nor are we endorsing or recommending them, this list is merely provided to point you in the right direction.

 Policies tend to cost around £100.00 a year and will generally offer more than your standard household insurer including better guidance on the requirements to display your certificate and often a larger indemnity.
 Experience tells us that the large majority of our clients after investigation are happy with the coverage provided for free by their household insurers whilst a small amount prefers the peace of mind of taking out a specific policy.